KingoftheHomeless/in-other-words/README.md

 [The benchmark results are available here.](https://github.com/KingoftheHomeless/in-other-words/wiki/Benchmarks)

 `in-other-words` is, like `mtl` and `fused-effects`, limited by how effectively the compiler is able to optimize away the underlying abstractions.
 [As noted by Alexis King](https://github.com/ghc-proposals/ghc-proposals/pull/313#issuecomment-590143835), the ideal situations under which these libraries are truly zero-cost are unrealistic in practice.
-Although this does adversely affect `in-other-words`, the underlying dispatch cost of effects is low enough to make it largely negligable for most purposes -- particularly IO-bound applications.
+Although this does adversely affect `in-other-words`, the underlying dispatch cost of effects should be low enough to make to it largely negligable for most purposes -- in particular, IO-bound applications.

 Further benchmarking, profiling, and optimizations are currently considered future goals of the library.